A guide to electric car home charging and charger installation

 Which home EV charger is right for you?

-There are a few different things to think about when picking your home electric car charging point.
+There are a few different things to think about when choosing your home electric car charging point.

 - Power: You can get 3kW and 7kW chargers, and even 22kW, but 7kW is the most common.
 To roughly work out how many hours a charger would take to fully top up your car, just divide the energy of the battery in kWh by the speed of the charger in kW.
 Check out our complete guide to slow, fast, and rapid EV chargers for more info.